Mona Hanna: Career

 In March 2023, Hanna was named the Associate Dean for Public Health in the College of Human Medicine at Michigan State University.

-In April 2023, the Charles Stewart Mott Foundation awarded a grant to help Hanna lead Rx Kids, the first citywide program in the U.S. designed to address poverty as a root cause of health disparities through the provision of unconditional cash allowances to pregnant moms and babies in Flint, Michigan.
+In April 2023, the Charles Stewart Mott Foundation awarded a grant to help Hanna lead Rx Kids, the first community-wide program in the U.S. designed to address poverty as a root cause of health disparities through the provision of unconditional cash allowances to pregnant moms and babies in Flint, Michigan.